 |After 8th week of term start date||10%|

 |After 9th week of term start date||0%|

-A student who maintains continuous enrollment at New Charter University will not be subject to price increases, but will maintain the tuition price per term that was designated in the enrollment agreement.
+A student who maintains continuous enrollment at New Charter University and joined before August of 2017, will not be subject to price increases, but will maintain the tuition price per term that was designated in the enrollment agreement.
+Students who joined the university after August of 2017 will be subject to increases and will be given a 90-day notice before any tuition changes go into effect.
 If a student withdraws from the University, or is administratively withdrawn, and then later re-enrolls, s/he will be subject to the new tuition rate at the time of re-enrollment.

 New Charter University is approved by the United States Department of Veterans Affairs (DVA) to offer its programs to veterans who qualify for educational benefits under the DVA Chapter 31 Vocational Rehabilitation Benefits program as well as for veterans who qualify for Chapters 30, 33, 35, 1606/1607 and MyCAA.
 Chapter 31 Vocational Rehabilitation Benefits are applicable to our Associate’s, Bachelor’s and Master’s degree programs.
 The New Charter University Facility Code is 21957101.

 Most companies require their employees to pay for their tuition up front and will then reimburse upon proof of payment and satisfactory grade.
 Please see the Human Resources Department of your company for more details.